nevsnirG/MinimalDomainEvents/README.md

 ```

 ### MinimalDomainEvents.Dispatcher.MediatR.MicrosoftDependencyInjection
-IServiceCollection extension method for registering the MediatorDispatcher and DOmainEventDispatchBehavior.
+IServiceCollection extension method for registering the MediatorDispatcher and DomainEventDispatchBehavior.

 #### Example
 ```csharp